 For beginners, it is essential to receive tuition from qualified coaches to ensure that you learn the complex techniques necessary to perform in a safe way.
 Other than that, all that is needed are some swimming trunks or a swimming costume designed for use in sports.

-scheme uses aspects of trampolining, ballet, yoga and gymnastic.
-Information about how you can get involved in Northern Ireland can be found on the
+Scottish Swimming run training events throughout the year for people of all abilities and Swim Wales' scheme uses aspects of trampolining, ballet, yoga and gymnastic.
+Information about how you can get involved in Northern Ireland can be found on the Swim Ulster website.

 You can also practise the skills required to excel at diving on dry land using crash mats and trampolines provided at your local leisure centres.

 In the early modern Olympics, the events were more sedate.
 Plain high diving entailed a simple straight dive off the platform, while in the bizarre discipline of plunge for distance, athletes competed to see who could glide the furthest underwater after diving from a standing position.